-Three years ago when he was commissioned to create a sculpture for the proposed new Terminal 2 building, the artist Richard Wilson had a simple idea; capture the motion of a small stunt plane as it cartwheeled through the air.
+When he was commissioned to create a sculpture for the proposed new Terminal 2 building, the artist Richard Wilson had a simple idea; capture the motion of a small stunt plane as it cartwheeled through the air.

-Three years ago when he was commissioned to create a sculpture for the proposed new Terminal 2 building, the artist Richard Wilson had a simple idea; capture the motion of a small stunt plane as it cartwheeled through the air; embody its movement through space and time in a solid object made of timber, steel and aluminium and suspend it high above the concourse.
+When he was commissioned to create a sculpture for the proposed new Terminal 2 building, the artist Richard Wilson had a simple idea: to capture the motion of a small stunt plane as it cartwheeled through the air.
+To embody its movement through space and time in a solid object made of timber, steel and aluminium and suspend it high above the concourse.

 “… Imagine filling the void of Terminal 2 with clay.
 Now imagine a small stunt plane cutting through the mass of clay somersaulting, spiraling, twisting, climbing and gliding.
 Once out the other side, imagine the void left by the plane in the clay is filled with fast setting plaster.

 When hard, imagine the hall is excavated of all clay to leave only the plaster form.
 Imagine what this solid but fluid shape of the movement of the plane through space could look like!”

 There were no precedents for a project like this, and to turn this seemingly simple idea into reality required complex calculations and sophisticated engineering by the structural engineering team, Price & Myers Geometrics.